munificent/craftinginterpreters/book/a-map-of-the-territory.md

 1. Pick an open source implementation of a language you like.
 Download the source code and poke around in it.
 Try to find the code that implements the scanner and parser.
-Are they hand-written, or generated using tools like Lex and Yacc? (`.l` or `.y` files usually imply the latter.)
+Are they handwritten, or generated using tools like Lex and Yacc? (`.l` or `.y` files usually imply the latter.)

-1. Just-in-time compilation tends to be the fastest way to implement a dynamically-typed language, but not all of them use it.
+1. Just-in-time compilation tends to be the fastest way to implement dynamically typed languages, but not all of them use it.
 What reasons are there to *not* JIT?

 1. Most Lisp implementations that compile to C also contain an interpreter that lets them execute Lisp code on the fly as well.
 Why?